zhimin-z/zhimin-z.github.io/_posts/2025-12-26-why-cs-graduates-are-facing-an-invisible-crisis.md

 Here's something that trips up almost everyone early in their career: you hear "production-level" or "production-grade" constantly, but nobody ever shows you what that actually looks like.
 The gap between a class project and something employers value isn't obvious until you've shipped real systems.
 Let's fix that.

+This connects directly to the abstraction crisis.
+Modern frameworks and AI tools make it trivially easy to build something that works under ideal conditions.
+AI can generate a working API endpoint in seconds.
+But that's the illusion—the abstraction hiding all the complexity that makes software actually reliable.
+Understanding production-level work means seeing through that abstraction to all the things that must be handled for systems to survive in the real world.

 A toy system works under ideal conditions.
 You build it to demonstrate a concept or complete an assignment.
 Clean inputs, happy paths, everything goes right.
 A production system, by contrast, is built to survive chaos.
 The fundamental difference isn't about scale or complexity—it's about thinking through what happens when things go wrong.
 Because in the real world, things always go wrong.

 The mental shift you need to make is from "does it work when I test it?" to "can this run unsupervised for months while handling hostile inputs, infrastructure failures, and unexpected load?"
 That's the difference between code that gets you a grade and code that keeps a business running.